Select Language

 7. Technical Details & Mathematical Framework

-The Effective Load Carrying Capability (ELCC) of a solar plant is calculated as follows:
+The Effective Load Carrying Capability (ELCC) of a solar plant is found by solving for the additional constant load $L_{add}$ that equates the LOLE before and after its addition:

 8. Analysis Framework: Example Case Study

-Scenario: A system planner needs to evaluate the capacity value of a proposed 200 MW utility-scale PV plant in a summer-peaking region.
+Scenario: Assessing the capacity value of a 100 MW PV plant in a Southwestern US utility system.

 9. Future Applications & Directions